Skyscanner/backpack-android/docs/compose/SponsoredBanner/README.md

 }
 ```

-Note: The Sponsored Banner is clickable depending on the body.
-It's expandible if there is body provided different than an empty string.
+Note: The Sponsored Banner is clickable/expandable if a body text is provided.